-Overnight deliveries should be mailed to: Internal Revenue Service

-1973 Rulon White Blvd.
+Overnight deliveries should be mailed to: Internal Revenue Service 1973 Rulon White Blvd.
 Ogden, UT 84404

 Extension.
-File Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request a 6-month extension of time to file.
+File Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request an extension of time to file.